List of EastEnders characters introduced in 2009: Storylines

+Todd Taylor

-Todd TaylorTodd Taylor, played by Ashley Kumar, is introduced as a love interest for Whitney Dean (Shona McGarty).
+Todd Taylor, played by Ashley Kumar, is introduced as a love interest for Whitney Dean (Shona McGarty).
 The pair meet at the laundrette on 10 February 2009 when they are doing their laundry.
 They are later reacquainted when coincidentally Todd is working for Ricky Butcher (Sid Owen) as a car valet and Whitney accidentally picks up and washes a pair of Todd's boxer-briefs.

 Todd is shy but asks her out on a date.
 Whitney initially is not interested, but later changes her mind.
 Their first date starts well, but when Todd tells Whitney about his past relationship with another girl, he puts pressure on her, wanting to know about her past relationship too.
 Whitney runs away when she feels haunted over her sexual abusive relationship with paedophile Tony King (Chris Coghill).
 Todd later bumps into Whitney and asks her what was bothering her, but she storms off, although he finds her later again and immediately contact Ricky, where he discovers her drunk in a dark alleyway.
 The next day Todd visits the Whitney's home to check on her and drops off some chocolates for her.
 This makes a good impression on Ricky as he states that Todd is a mature person that cares for Whitney, unlike Tony who took advantage of her.

 Todd appears two months later after his new boss Darren Miller (Charlie G. Hawkins) buys the car lot back from Ricky's manipulative sister Janine Butcher (Charlie Brooks).
 He meets Whitney again when he comes to play on his Xbox 360.
 However things do not end as expected when Tiffany Dean (Maisie Smith), Whitney's adoptive sister's pet caterpillar crawls into his clothes and he takes off his shirt in a panic.
 When Ricky walks into the room, he thinks that Todd is stripping for Whitney and kicks him out.
 Later on, Todd helped Whitney down from the swing in the playground and she stumbles onto him, which leads her to think he was about to kiss her.
 Todd later turns up at her home where Ricky apologises for the misunderstanding, along with Whitney making up with him.
 They go to play on the Xbox again but Todd accidentally stands on the caterpillar, much to Tiffany's dismay.
 Whitney and Todd decide to just be friends, but Whitney discovers a condom in his wallet, which he left behind by mistake, discovering that he is still thinking of being more than just friends.
 After trying to apologise to Whitney and telling her his mother made him carry a condom, he is threatened into leaving by Whitney's older brother Ryan Malloy (Neil McDermott).